datnguyen312/BCGDV_Devops_Challenge/README.md

 - Added "docker-compose.portainer.yml" that can be used to start [Portainer](https://portainer.io/) which is an open-source lightweight management UI which allows you to easily manage your Docker hosts or Swarm clusters.

 ## Part 1 answer
 This section addresses how to deploy code changes in this repository to a runtime environment in AWS.
-This all needs to be automated in CI / CD fashion; push changes to this repo -> a Jenkins job is triggered automatically to build code -> resultant docker image is then deployed in in a runtime in AWS
+This all needs to be automated in CI / CD fashion; push changes to this repo -> a Jenkins job is triggered automatically to build code -> resultant docker image is then deployed in a runtime in AWS
 - Firstly, an AWS infra will need to be setup.
 See ref no. 2 blow for a link on how to setup a docker swarm cluster using "Docker Community Edition (CE) for AWS".
 Here are some of the benefits for such a cluster:
   - Native to Docker
   - Skip the boilerplate and maintenance work